 Revisiting the Seventeenth-Century Republic of Letters (REVERE)

-Despite severe pressures threatening the successful completion of the project, I am finally preparing a monograph (to be published with Brill) and an open-access, bibliographic database.
-These two major outputs will be followed by a conference on seventeenth-century knowledge communities and print.
+Despite severe pressures threatening the successful completion of the project, I am finally preparing a monograph (to be published by Brill), an open-access, bibliographic database, and a conference on seventeenth-century knowledge communities and print.
 So, stay tuned!